Argonavt8/ReadLater/README.md

+This is a fork from napsternxg/ReadLater repository.
 For more information about original ReadLater, please see below:

 >ReadLater
 >